 ERICA'S CIVIC STORY

 “I have been an Early Childhood Educator for 18 years.
 My passion in education is to prepare young minds for the future by providing them with the best educational experience I can.
 Volunteering is an opportunity...It brings me a significant amount of joy and happiness to be an active advocate for my community.”

 Talaya volunteers with the Paradise Parkside Gardening Club .
 She is committed to helping grow and share fresh produce with her community.
 Nature fuels her imagination and the Paradise Community garden is a therapeutic outlet amid social distancing.

 MARLESHA'S CIVIC STORY

-Marlesha S. Woods, a Louisville Metro Area-based conceptual artist, has led NAC's Families are Artists, Creators, and Teachers Program (FACT) in Louisville’s Russell neighborhood since 2018.
-As an art instructor, creative entrepreneur, family mentor, and dedicated practitioner of civically engaged creativity, Marlesha exemplifies Public Kinship as a concept and as a way of doing public work.
-We’re happy to feature the experience of our friend and advocate as our latest Civic Story!
+Marlesha S. Woods, a Louisville Metro Area-based interdisciplinary artist, has led NAC's Families are Artists, Creators, and Teachers Program (FACT) in Louisville’s Russell neighborhood since 2018.
+As a teacher, creative entrepreneur, family mentor, and dedicated practitioner of civically engaged creativity, Marlesha exemplifies Public Kinship as a concept and a vocation.
+We're proud to share our colleague's story here.